LAB02-Research/HASS.Agent/README.md

 Summary of the core functions:

 * **Notifications**: receive notifications, show them using Windows builtin toast popups, and optionally attach images.
-Supports *actions*: add buttons so you can easily interact with Home Assistant, without having to open anything.
+Supports *actionable notifications*: add buttons so you can easily interact with Home Assistant, without having to open anything.
   - *This requires the installation of the [HASS.Agent integration](https://github.com/LAB02-Research/HASS.Agent-Integration)*.

 * **Media Player**: use HASS.Agent as a mediaplayer device: see and control what's playing and send text-to-speech.